xenia-project/xenia/docs/building.md

     ./xenia-build.py --help

+On Windows the `xb.bat` file enables you to issue all commands by just typing `xb`.
+Note that you should run everything from the root `xenia\` folder.

-The `xeniarc` bash file has some aliases that save some keypresses.
+On Linux/OSX the `xeniarc` bash file has some aliases that save some
+keypresses:

     source xeniarc
     xb  -> python xenia-build.py